AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 base R functions, Tidyverse functions, and *some* Bioconductor packages, the documentation will give you a lot of the information you need.
 However, you will also likely find that not all documentation is thorough or clear.

-TODO: talk about skimming a document for the info you need.

 As we discussed in
 [`intro_to_R` module](https://alexslemonade.github.io/training-modules/intro-to-R-tidyverse/01-intro_to_r.nb.html),